talvbansal/media-manager/README.md

 1. Create a `<media-manager>` component nested within a `<media-modal>`  component.
 2. Add the `:is-modal="true"` property to the Media Manager component : `<media-manager :is-modal="true">`
 3. Create a way to open and close the modal window.
-    - Within the data object of your root Vue instance Create a boolean property to hold the visible state of the modal window with a default value of `false`, `showMediaManager = false`.
+    - Within the data object of your root Vue instance create a boolean property to hold the visible state of the modal window with a default value of `false`, `showMediaManager = false`.
     - Add a `v-if` directive to the `<media-modal>` component and use the newly created `showMediaManager` property to toggle the modal window's visibility, `<media-modal v-if="showMediaManager"></media-modal>`.
     - Create a button to open the modal window and get it change the property bound to the modal window's `show` property to `true`
     - Add listeners for the `@close` event to the `<media-modal>` and `<media-manager>` components so that they can close the modal window